ibm-cloud-docs/vmwaresolutions/services/veeam_ordering.md

 # Ordering Veeam
 {: #veeam_ordering}

-You can order the Veeam service when you order a new instance with the service included or by adding the service to your existing instance.
+You can include the Veeam service with a new vCenter Server instance or add the service to your existing vCenter Server instance.

 ## Ordering Veeam for a new instance
 {: #veeam_ordering-new}

-When you [order the instance](/docs/services/vmwaresolutions?topic=vmware-solutions-vc_orderinginstance#vc_orderinginstance-procedure), scroll down to the **Optional Services** section and click **Veeam** in the **Business Continuity and Migration** category.
+When you [order the instance](/docs/vmwaresolutions?topic=vmware-solutions-vc_orderinginstance#vc_orderinginstance-procedure), scroll down to the **Optional Services** section and click **Veeam** in the **Business Continuity and Migration** category.
 Follow the steps to add the service to your instance.

 ## Ordering Veeam for an existing instance
 {: #veeam_ordering-existing}

-On the [instance details page](/docs/services/vmwaresolutions?topic=vmware-solutions-vc_viewinginstances), click **Services** on the left navigation pane, click **Veeam** in the **Business Continuity and Migration** category, and then click **Add**.
+On the [instance details page](/docs/vmwaresolutions?topic=vmware-solutions-vc_viewinginstances), click **Services** on the left navigation pane, click **Veeam** in the **Business Continuity and Migration** category, and then click **Add**.
 Follow the steps to add the service to your instance.

 ## Veeam service configuration
 {: #veeam_ordering-config}